SEO in China

 Although rumours continue to circulate about Google’s plans to re-enter this market, there’s little chance the world’s leading search engine will be able to catch up to the Chinese search engines that dominate this region.

 Many refer to Baidu as Google’s equivalent in China, and while it’s true that it is the most widely used search engine in China, boasting a market share of around 68%, unlike Google, Baidu is up against some serious competitors.
 There’s Haosou 360, which as of January 2019 claimed about 12% of the desktop search engine market; mobile-dominant Shenma, which has about 20% of the mobile search engine market share; and Sogou, which trailed behind at a search engine market share of 5%.
-This means that if you put all your eggs in the Baidu market, you may risk missing out on a significant portion of potential customers.
+This means that if you put all your eggs into Baidu SEO, you may risk missing out on a significant portion of potential customers.
 Western companies need to design, implement, measure and optimise their websites across several Chinese search engines to become fully visible to Chinese customers.

 Why is SEO and SEM important in China?